 Please register your food drive with our form to get the barrel(s) delivered to you.
-Once you click submit, the form goes right to the inbox of our Event & Food Drive Coordinator, Leah.
+Once you click submit, the form goes right to the inbox of our Event & Food Drive Coordinator, Jessica.
 She will get back to you within 1-5 days from when you submit the form.

 How long should I host my food drive for?

 You can host a food drive for as long or short of a time as you would like.
 That said, most food drives are scheduled to last for 3-6 weeks.

 February-August are great months to host a food drive.
 The holidays are a popular time for hosting drives, with more than half of all food drive donations received in November and December.
 As we move into spring and summer, donations tend to slow while we continue to serve more than 92,000 people each month.

 When does your holiday food drive start?

 The Food Bank needs food all year round, so there is no start or end date for food drives, even during the holidays.